Sara-Mill/Weather-Dashboard/README.md

+# Weather-Dashboard

-# Weather-DashboardThis is a weather dashboard I made based off of a mock up.
+This is a weather dashboard I made based off of a mock up.
 It uses local Storage to store data, and Open Weather Map API to poulate the fields.

-It still needs to be amended with seacrh history, it currently only stores one city.
+It still needs to be amended with search history, it currently only stores one city.

 It also needs to have a function added that clears the search history when the user refreshes the page.